 Hortz pleaded guilty to misdemeanor counts for each case of Burglary.
 Second Degree Burglary refers to burglaries that occur outside inhabited dwellings, punishable by up to one year in a County Jail.

 In the case of Identity Theft, Hortz stands accused of assuming the identities of deceased victims and using their credit cards without consent.
 This offense is defined as willingly appropriating someone’s identity for illegal purposes and is typically punished with up to one year in jail as a misdemeanor offense.

-Lastly, Hortz was found guilty of Grand Theft by Embezzlement, which occurs when you take someone else’s funds for personal use by fraud.
-This offense is usually prosecuted as a felony and can be punished with 2-4 years in state prison.
+Hortz was also found guilty of Grand Theft by Embezzlement, which involves fraudulently misappropriating someone else’s funds for personal use.
+This offense is generally treated as a felony and can result in a prison sentence of 2-4 years.